Apply for police officer roles with Police Now

 Police Now’s eligibility criteria

-To apply for Police Now’s National Graduate Leadership Programme, you must meet our eligibility criteria.
+To apply for Police Now’s National Detective Programme, you must meet our eligibility criteria.

 You don’t need any previous policing knowledge or experience, and it doesn’t matter if you’ve never previously considered a career in policing.
 We’re looking for people with the potential to become the next generation of police officers, representing the diversity of the communities you serve.

-✓ Residency: you must have lived in the UK for the last 3 years with no more than 9 months abroad cumulatively within that time
+✓ Residency: Have lived in the UK for the last three years with no more than nine months abroad cumulatively within that time.

 We are emotionally aware